Exclusion of liability

 a) Use of Facebook/LinkedIn social plugins

-Our website uses social plugins (“plugins”) of the social networks facebook.com and linkedin.com, which are operated by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA and LinkedIn Corporation, 1000 West Maude Avenue, Sunnyvale, CA 94085, USA (“LinkedIn”).
-These include the “Like” button on Facebook, as well as the “Share” button on LinkedIn.
+which are operated by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA and LinkedIn Corporation, 1000 West Maude Avenue, Sunnyvale, CA 94085, USA (“LinkedIn”), may be used on our website.
+These are in particular the “Like” button provided by Facebook, as well as the “Share” button provided by LinkedIn.

 For more information about the purpose and scope of data collection and further data processing by Facebook or LinkedIn and your respective rights and data protection options, please see the Facebook or LinkedIn privacy policies: